-Kay Rufai is a Photographer, Poet, Filmmaker, Mental Health researcher, Author and Creative facilitator whose work spans the past 5 years in a handful of countries including the UK, USA, Ethiopia, Bhutan, Germany, Scandinavia, Mexico, Nigeria and Colombia.
+Kay Adekunle Rufai is a Photographer, Poet, Filmmaker, Mental Health Researcher, Playwright and Immersive artist whose work spans the past 5 years in a handful of countries including the UK, USA, Ethiopia, Bhutan, Germany, Scandinavia, Mexico, Nigeria and Colombia.

-He has spent the past 3 years exploring the intersection between culture, identity, racial emancipation and community cohesion through art, photography, educational workshops and public events.
-A great deal of his work has directly engaged diverse communities, minority, refugee and displaced groups of people as well as collaboratively creating bodies of work with them.
+He has spent the past 3 years exploring public health approach to violence reduction, Mental Health, Masculinity and community cohesion through art, photography, educational workshops and public speaking.
+A great deal of his work has directly engaged diverse communities, minority groups, inmates, gang members, refugee and displaced groups of people as well as collaboratively creating bodies of work with them.

-Kay Rufai has recieved numerous funding from the Arts Council, British Council and the Wellcome Trust.
+Kay Rufai has been a recipient of funding from various bodies such as the Wellcome Trust, Arts Council, British Council, California Arts Council and much more.

 He is currently delivering an Art Council funded month long series of workshops and Exhibition at the Battersea arts centre featuring collaboratively created poems, images and creative writing with 30 young black boys from Lambeth, which explores themes such as Masculinity, Identity, Lack of father figures, Love, Loss, Friendship, Roles of Mothers & Youth Violence.

 This project produced a critically acclaimed poetry album titled ‘Boy And A Bike (Miseducation Of Black Youth) available on all platforms.

 He was selected by the House of parliament to be the commissioned artist in residence for the commemoration and celebration of the race relations act in Britain,

 He was recently funded by the British Council to deliver a month-long residency using photography to explore community cohesion and cultural awareness.